wikier/docker-push/README.md

 # Docker Push

 [Docker](http://www.docker.com/) utility to automatically [squash](https://github.com/jwilder/docker-squash)
+images before pushing.

-images before pushing; nothing amazing, just a tool that saves time in a very common workflow.
+This utility does nothing amazing, just what I normally need to do when pushing my images.
+So the tool is just something that saves me time in a very common workflow I used to manually do.
+If you find it useful, great; if not, you can live without knowing it even exists.

 ## Requirements